Games-of-Threads/TESTEX2-Emmely/README.md

 ## 4. Review code that mysteriously fails its unit tests (1 SP)
 ###### *Please review this code, as the tests do not succeed as expected.
 Can you fix it?*

-In TestCatalog the following method will fail:
+In class TestCatalog the following method will fail:

 addingAnAdultShouldSucceed()